TimAConner/Old-Unity-3D-C-Sharp-Projects/README.md

 # Unity-C-Old-Projects
 This repository is made up of Unity 3D C# scripts written by me before I had any formal coding training for personal and collaborative projects from 2013 - 2016.
-I have not cleaned them up to show an example of the code I wrote before attending [Nashville Software School](https://github.com/nashville-software-school)
+I have not cleaned them up to show an example of the code I wrote before attending [Nashville Software School](https://github.com/nashville-software-school).

+# To Use
+All files have to be run in the [Unity 3D Game Engine](https://unity3d.com/).

 # Projects
 ## Cut!
 The Visual Novel Designer for Unity (2013 - 2014)